Principles-of-Software/Principles-of-Software/docs/reasoning.md

     // postcondition: Q

     wp(“if (b)S1 else S2”, Q) = { ( b && wp(“S1”,Q) ) || ( not(b) && wp(“S2”,Q) ) }

-## Backward Reasoning
-Unlike forward reasoning, there is some specific syntax for backward reasoning.
-To denote our thought processes, we write wp("expression," {Q}) = {Q}, where wp stands for weakest precondition.
-We want the weakest precondition, so when we carry our work up to the top, the weakest precondition for the whole function remains.

 ## Weaker and Stronger Conditions
 \includegraphics[width=\textwidth]{stronger.png}